 - We will choose vendors who adhere to the same philosophy in their production and sales process (and create specific guidelines for our vendors).

 - Over time, we will phase out the practice of artists and companies shipping physical copies of albums to both No Depression and Folk Alley for review (and work to change this industrywide).

 - Whenever we serve food, we will focus on locally and organically grown products and emphasize non-meat alternatives.

 In order to reduce, or entirely offset, our carbon footprint, we intend to grow a FreshGrass Forest as a method to recapture carbon we have generated through our businesses and Foundation operations.

-- We will plant one tree for every attendee at each festival each year, and we will plant 10 trees for each performer who comes to play (since they typically travel farther).
+- In partnership with One Tree Planted, we will plant one tree for every attendee at each festival each year, and we will plant 10 trees for each performer who comes to play (since they typically travel farther).

 - We will calculate our energy usage each year (that is not generated from clean sources) and will plant the appropriate number of trees to offset this impact.